bkloppenborg/liboi/README.md

 | NVidia GeForce 8400 GS    | 50                | |
 | i7-4770K (CPU)            | 5                 | Running on 4 physical cores. |

-All tests were performed on Ubuntu Linux using manufacturer drivers unless otherwise noted.
+All tests were performed on various Linux distributions using manufacturer drivers unless otherwise noted.
 Any additional benchmarks would be appreciated.

 ## Licensing and Acknowledgements